-Bodgaya Island is about 8km long and 1.5km wide (796.4 hectares), making it the largest of the eight islands in Tun Sakaran Marine Park.
+Approximately 8km long and 1.5km wide, Bodgaya Island covers an area of ~796.4 hectares, making it the largest of the 8 islands in Tun Sakaran Marine Park.

-There’s an abundance of flora and fauna in the sheltered slopes and valleys of Bodgaya, where the richest vegetation and tallest trees in the area may be found.
-A number of freshwater streams flow along the north end of the island.
+There’s an abundance of flora and fauna in the sheltered slopes and valleys of the island, where the richest vegetation and tallest trees in the area may be found.
+A number of freshwater streams flow along its northern end.

-Most visitors to Pulau Bodgaya come to catch a glimpse of the Bajau Laut settlements set amidst the majestic backdrop of the mountainous Bodgaya and Bohey Dulang islands.
+Most visitors to the island come to catch a glimpse of the Bajau Laut settlements set amidst the majestic backdrop of the mountainous Bodgaya and Bohey Dulang islands.

 The crater rim formed by the 3 islands continues underwater as part of an extensive belt of coral reefs (the Southern Rim reef) between the southern points of Bohey Dulang and Tetagan.